Aqua 2024.2 Help

 • To view the list of referring objects, right-click a variable on the Variables tab and select Show Referring Objects.

-The Referring Objects dialog opens, allowing you to inspect the references to the selected object and to the referring objects themselves.
+The Referring Objects dialog opens, allowing you to inspect the references to the selected object and trace reference chains down to the GC roots.

 Evaluate expressions